opnfv/functest/docs/testing/user/configguide/configguide.rst

   * ha_mode (high availability) is one of ( ha | noha )

-If several features are pertinent then use the underscore character '_' to separate each feature (e.g. ovs_kvm) 'nofeature' indicates no OPNFV feature is deployed
+If several features are pertinent then use the underscore character '_' to separate each feature (e.g. ovs_kvm). 'nofeature' indicates that no OPNFV feature is deployed.

 The list of supported scenarios per release/installer is indicated in the release note.

-**NOTE:** The scenario name is mainly used to automatically detect if a test suite is runnable or not (e.g. it will prevent ONOS test suite to be run on ODL scenarios).
+**NOTE:** The scenario name is mainly used to automatically detect if a test suite is runnable or not (e.g. it will prevent ODL test suite to be run on 'nosdn' scenarios).
 If not set, Functest will try to run the default test cases that might not include SDN controller or a specific feature

-**NOTE:** A HA scenario means that 3 OpenStack controller nodes are deployed.
+**NOTE:** An HA scenario means that 3 OpenStack controller nodes are deployed.
 It does not necessarily mean that the whole system is HA.
 See installer release notes for details.